 Gastric Sleeve Surgery

 One of the most common bariatric procedures, gastric sleeve surgery is a safe and effective way to facilitate healthy weight loss.
-If you have been considering weight loss surgery at Lenox Hill Bariatric Surgery Program, gastric sleeve surgery may be the right choice for you.
+If you have been considering weight loss surgery with the Lenox Hill Bariatric Program, gastric sleeve surgery may be the right choice for you.